Skip to main content

 The others IC that including in this Gainclone amplifier is LM3886.
 The original Gaincard amplifier never use this LM3886 in their product line up.
 This LM3886 have the same size with LM3875 but the key different is this LM3886 has the Mute function.
 Although when building this LM3886 amplifier, we will always disabling this Mute function.

-Basically this LM3886 have the same sound characteristic of LM3875 but offer more watt to drive at 4 ohm impedance speakers.
-The power output is 68 watt at 4 ohm.
-For 8 ohm impedance, this LM3886 only produce maximum 36 watt which smaller compares to the LM3875.
+Basically, this LM3886 have the same sound characteristic of LM3875 but offer more watt to drive at 4-ohm impedance speakers.
+The power output is 68 watts at 4-ohm.
+For 8-ohm impedance, this LM3886 only produce maximum 36 watts which smaller compares to the LM3875.

 This LM3886 become so much popular because it is using inside the Yamaha monitoring studio speaker type HS80M.
 The Jeff Rowland amplifier also using this LM3886 IC in parallel configuration.

-Recently, if we talking about Gainclone amplifier, the terminology has shift not only based on LM1875 or LM3875 IC only.
-This Gainclone amplifier terminology is now cover to all IC amplifier that can sound good.
-This also including the TDA IC series from Philips, but I found this TDA is more economic solution than the LM series.
+Recently, if we are talking about Gainclone amplifier, the terminology has shift not only based on LM1875 or LM3875 IC only.
+This Gainclone amplifier terminology is now cover to all IC based amplifier that can sound good.
+This also including the TDA IC series from Philips, but I found this TDA is more economical solution than the LM series.

 Let's take the example the TDA2020 which totally the same pinout and specification to the LM1875.
 The sound quality from TDA2020 is acceptable for less critical listener because it hardly better than the LM1875.

 The STK IC's can be also include in this Gainclone amplifier because it is using IC as the main amplifier components.
 You might find this STK IC are very popular among Japanese brand amplifier before 90's such as Sansui, Akai, Sony, Pioneer and many other amplifier brands at that time.
-I am quite remember the popular STK are STK016, STK4132II, STK050.
-But this STK series will not become my recommendation for this Gainclone amplifier project.
-The first reason is because original STK are very old in technology, it require lots components outside the IC, and the second is the sound quality is much lower than the LM series.
+I am remembering the popular STK016, STK4132II, or STK050, but this STK series will not become my recommendation for this Gainclone amplifier project.
+The first reason is because original STK are very old in technology, it requires lots components outside the IC, and the second is the sound quality is not as refined as the LM series.

-Class D amplifier is now become the new player in this amplifier world.
+The class D amplifier also can be incuded in this game.
+It is now become the new player in this amplifier world.
 Could this class D amplifier become the next Gainclone amplifier?
 Or it is apart from what we are now?

-This class D amplifier is not like the first class D introduction that having poor sound quality, but instead the specialist class D amplifier IC manufacture such as the Tripath from Korea is become new kids on the block who shocking this hi-fidelity audio world.
-Other than the Tripath, we know that Philips NXP TDA and Texas Instruments has the same sound quality class D amplifier IC as well.
+This class D amplifier is not like the early class D introduction that having poor sound quality, but instead the specialist class D amplifier IC manufacture such as the Tripath from Korea is now become new kids on the block who shocking the hi-fidelity audio world.
+Other than the Tripath, we know that Philips NXP TDA and Texas Instruments has the same high quality class D amplifier IC as well.

 Disclaimer: Any statement and photos in this article are not allowed to copy or publish without written permission from the writer.
 Any injury or loss from following tips in this article is not under writer responsibility.